karol-preiskorn/3d-inventory-ui/README.md

 - `Angular` 19+ - as a Corp framework.
 - `Bootstrap` 5.3+ - logic for insert `UI` data
 - `tree.js` 163+ - as best graph framework.
-- `MongoAtlas`|`Oracle` - I want in this project try different solution and different data structure and storage datamodels relational and noSQL.
+- `MongoAtlas`|`Oracle` - I want to try different solutions and data structures, including both relational and NoSQL data models using MongoAtlas and Oracle.
-- `REST` - prepared `API` in use in `Swagger`.
+- `REST` - prepared `API` documented and used in `Swagger`.
 - `Docker` as containers

 ## Inventory